rvaser/rampler/README.md

 # Rampler

-Module for subsampling genomic sequences.
+Module for sampling genomic sequences.

 ## Dependencies
 1. gcc 4.8+ or clang 3.4+